freakout42/macrocalc/docs/index.md

 **REMEMBER TO START MacroCALC WITH THE `-u` OPTION TO USE THE UNIT FUNCTIONALITY**

+### non-ascii characters

+Since the sourcecode of MacroCALC is from 1979 there is no unicode (UTF-8) support.
+To get international characters configure your terminal for an 8-bit codebase:

+If you are using PuTTY you must set for the session:

+    Window->Translation->Remote character set = ISO-8859-15

+With the MacOS Terminal application:

+    Settings->General->Profiles->International->
+      Text Encoding = Western (ISO Latin 9)
+    X Set locale environment variables on startup

+Start a local xterm with:

+    LC_ALL=en_US.iso885915 LANG=en_US.iso885915-US xterm

 ### getting started

 Navigate through the sheet with the arrow-keys.
 The dot (.) marks the